iammiracle01/Menu/README.md

-Here's a README file for a Menu Page project:

----

 # Menu Page

 The Menu Page is a simple and responsive web page that displays a list of food or drink items along with their descriptions and prices.
 This project showcases the use of HTML, CSS, and JavaScript to create an interactive and visually appealing menu.